 Arborio rice is highly starchy, which is what gives that really creamy texture and soaks up all that good chicken broth like a sponge.

 Use.
 Good.
 Chicken Broth.
 Low sodium, but preferably homemade.
 You don’t want a flavorless, overly salty broth ruining 20 minutes of stirring, guys.

 Mushroom risotto is just as easy as classic risotto, with just the added step of cooking then removing the mushrooms from the pan before starting the risotto part.

 Use your favorite mushroom, or use several different types at once!
-I used cremini mushrooms (also known as baby bella) as they are so easy to come by.
-We’re sauteing them in delicious garlicky butter, so you know they’re gonna be good.
+I used cremini mushrooms (also known as baby bella) as they are so easy to come by and really tasty.
+I sauteed them in delicious garlicky butter, so you know they’re gonna be good.

 This can be made vegetarian with vegetable broth, if you’re into that.

-Here are a few mains that I love serving this risotto with:
+Here are a few mains that I love serving this mushroom risotto with: